Professeur Choron: Early years

-Born in La Neuville-aux-Bois in Lorraine, Bernier was orphaned by his father at 11 years and without a proper education, he vacillated between many jobs before fighting in the Indochina Wars for 28 months.
+Born in La Neuville-aux-Bois in Lorraine, Bernier was orphaned by his father at 11 years and without a proper education, he vacillated between many jobs before fighting in the Indochina War for 28 months.
 On his return he worked in the press, and rose through the ranks to take the position of sales manager of the satirical newspaper Zéro.

 Éditions du Square

 It was at Zéro that he met François Cavanna and Fred, with whom he founded the magazine Hara Kiri in 1960.
 After an initial ban, production of the magazine moved from Rue Choron to Rue de Montholon and Éditions du Square was created at its publication house.

 In addition to his role of patron of Éditions du Square, Bernier also invested time in writing and photo-editing for Hara Kiri.
 It was during this era that he appeared on Jean-Christophe Averty's television variety show Les Raisins verts.

 In 1969 the Hara Kiri team created Hara-Kiri Hebdo which shortly thereafter was renamed L’Hebdo Hara-Kiri.
 Other magazines published by Bernier's Editions du Square were the monthly comic Charlie Mensuel, one of the first ecological journals La Gueule ouverte, Mords-y l'œil, Surprise from designer Bernard Willem Holtrop, and Jean-Patrick Manchette's BD, l'hebdo de la BD.

 1970 saw the creation of Charlie Hebdo, a weekly political newspaper for which Bernier was a regular contributor.
-The publication folded in 1981, but was relaunched by Cavanna and Bernier in 1993 and, as of 2011, remains in publication.
+The publication folded in 1981, but was relaunched by Cavanna in 1993 and, as of 2011, remains in publication.